Contact Hypothesis (Allport): Definition and Examples

 Now it is your turn

 What do you think?
 Are you familiar with the explanation of the contact hypothesis?
 Have you ever faced prejudice or discrimination?
+Have you ever experienced the positive effects of contact?
 Had you ever heard of this theory before?
 Do you think eliminating discrimination and prejudice is possible?
 What is your view on opportunity of outcome vs opportunity of equality?
 Do you have any other advice or additional comments?

 Share your experience and knowledge in the comments box below.